 Currently capital project expenditures are outpacing 2017 actuals.
 Between the Capital Projects fund and the Bond fund, the City has expended \$6 million in 2018 compared to \$2.8 million in 2017.
-However, this is under the City's 6-month projected expenditures of \$8.5 million.
-The primary driver of the increase over 2017 are driven by several main projects that include the Fire Station Alerting System (FSAS) at \$580,000; \$623,000 for a new fire engine; and \$327,000 in land purchases related to the North Aurora Road Underpass project.
-Staff will continue to evaluate and monitor capital expenditures leading towards a future bond sale in October 2018.
+However, this is under the City's six-month projected expenditures of \$8.5 million.
+This year-over-year increase is driven by several main projects, including the Fire Station Alerting System at \$580,000, \$623,000 for a new fire engine and \$327,000 in land purchases related to the North Aurora Road Underpass Project.
+Staff continues to evaluate and monitor capital expenditures leading towards a future bond sale in October 2018.